ntdunglc/test-dapr/README.md

 *   **State Not Persisting:**
     *   Check the `statestore` component configuration.
     *   Ensure Redis is accessible and functioning.
+*   **Chat History Not Loading or Returns 404 ("Not Found"):**
+    *   The Web UI (`web-ui/server.py`) proxies requests for `/api/chat/history/global` to the `chat` agent at `http://localhost:8002/chat/history/global`.
+    *   If you see a 404 error in the browser's network tab for this request, it means the `chat` agent itself is returning a 404.
+    *   Verify the `get_chat_history` function in `agents/chat/app.py` and how it handles the `session_id` "global".
+Ensure the endpoint `/chat/history/global` is correctly implemented and that data exists for this key in the statestore.
 *   **Port Conflicts:**
     *   If any of the default ports (8000, 8001, 8002 for apps; 8080 for UI; Dapr default ports) are in use, you may need to adjust them in `dapr.yaml` for the apps, `web-ui/server.py` for the UI, or Dapr configurations.